-Lots of timing-type instruments, such as frequency counters, AWGs, and oscilloscopes have the option to be tied to an external frequency reference, most commonly 10 MHz.
-This enables the correlation of measurements from different instruments, as well as vastly improving their accuracy and repeatability.
+Many timing-type instruments, such as frequency counters, AWGs, and oscilloscopes, can be tied to an external frequency reference, most commonly 10 MHz.
+This enables the correlation of measurements from different instruments and vastly improves their accuracy and repeatability.

 Impedance and Termination